 Programmable Boards and Modules

-Updating these devices via a serial port is a bit tricky, as they don't have a proper RS232 port.
-There is an easy way out for Tibbo modules that are not embedded into a host device: Such modules can be upgraded using evaluation (EV) boards.
+Updating these devices via a serial port can be tricky, as they don't have proper RS232 ports, but only "TTL/CMOS-level" UART(s).
+There is an easy solution for Tibbo modules that have not been embedded in a host device: Such modules can be upgraded using their evaluation (EV) boards.
 We offer EV boards for every model of our programmable modules.
-Unfortunately, there are no EV boards for our programmable boards. :)
+Unfortunately, there are no EV boards for our programmable boards.

-Here is how to wire a board or a module for a serial upgrade:
+Below is a step-by-step guide to wiring a board or module for a serial upgrade.

-Only two lines are required — TX and RX.
-Tibbo boards and modules have TTL-/CMOS-level UARTS, and so an RS232 transceiver (MAX232 or a similar device) is necessary to connect the device's TX and RX lines to a COM port of your PC (or your USB-to-serial adapter).
-To boot into the update mode of the M/L, you will need to power the board (module) up while pulling the MD line LOW.
-For example, you can connect a push-button between the MD line and the ground.
-You will also need a power source that outputs a regulated 3.3V power.
+Only two lines are required: TX and RX.
+Since Tibbo boards and modules have TTL/CMOS-level UARTs, an RS232 transceiver (MAX232 or similar) is necessary to connect the device's TX and RX lines to your PC's COM port (or a USB-to-serial adapter).
+To begin the update, boot into the Monitor/Loader by powering on the device while pulling the MD line LOW.
+For example, you can connect a push button between the MD line and the ground.
+You will also need a power source that provides regulated 3.3V power.

-The diagram below shows the EM2000 device, but the same arrangement can be used for all boards and modules.
+The above diagram illustrates how to wire the EM1000 module for a serial upgrade, but a similar arrangement can be used for other boards and modules.